Credit Card Consolidation: Complete Guide to Combining Card Debt

 When Your Income Is Unstable

 Consolidation loans require fixed monthly payments, typically for 3-7 years.
-If you're self-employed with irregular income, work in an unstable industry, or face potential job loss, committing to a fixed payment can be risky.
+If you're self-employed with irregular income or face potential job loss, committing to a fixed payment can be risky.

 When You Can Pay Off Debt Quickly Without Consolidating